Brand New Postpones Tour After Mystery Apology For Sexual Misconduct Posted By Lead Singer

 — Vulture (@vulture) November 13, 2017

-The accuser was an unidentified woman who claims at the time this occurred she was 15-years-old and Lacey was 24.
-This post was up for a short time and then it was taken down.
-The thread prompted other women to come forward and they added similar allegations to the same thread, according to Page Six.
+The accuser was an unidentified woman who claims she was 15-years-old and Lacey was 24 when this occurred.
+This post was up for a short time before it was taken down.
+The thread prompted other women to come forward, and they added similar allegations to the same thread, according to Page Six.
 But again, the thread is now gone.

 Brand New Postpones Tour After Singer's Apology for Sexual Misconduct With Underaged Girls https://t.co/iIkJBia6FI pic.twitter.com/xg2XuMH7vD